PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/tutorial-v2-android.md

 ## <a name="call-microsoft-graph-api"></a>Microsoft Graph API'si çağırma

-Aşağıdaki kod, Graph SDK kullanarak GraphAPI 'nin nasıl çağrılacağını gösterir.
+Aşağıdaki kod, Graph SDK'yı kullanarak GraphAPI'nin nasıl çağrıldığını gösterir.

 ### <a name="callgraphapi"></a>callGraphAPI